I Did Big-Batch Meal Prep and Here’s What You Need to Know

-Open Instagram on your phone and you’re bound to see photos of rows and rows of containers with pre-portioned grilled chicken and rice, hashtagged #mealprep.
+Open Instagram on your phone and you’re bound to see photos of containers with pre-portioned grilled chicken and rice, #mealprep.
 It’s a trend that’s blown up in recent years and, as someone who considers herself a relatively healthy person who stays up on what’s in, I decided to give it a try.

 For those not keeping up on hashtags, meal prep (short for meal preparation) is exactly what it sounds like: You pick a day when you prepare all of the week’s meals (typically lunch or dinner, but breakfast works, too) and put them in individual containers.
 The goal?
 To make your week healthier and less stressful.
 That sounded like something I could definitely get behind.

 Is a meal prep service more your thing?
 We tried that, too.

 The night before the big day, I perused the internet for the perfect recipes.
 I needed something that could be made in bulk, that wasn’t too complicated and that I would want to eat day after day for lunch.
 I landed on an Asian chicken rice bowl (yum!) and breakfast burritos.

 Now it was time to roll up my sleeves and start cooking.
 I gathered my ingredients and my materials (i.e. a gazillion plastic containers—it might be time to invest in some new products) and got down to business.
 When all was said and done, it took me probably about three hours to complete my task.
 It wasn’t hard but it was very time-consuming, and I found myself envious of my boyfriend, who was lounging on the couch watching football while I worked away in the kitchen.